efeslab/lapidary/README.md

 ## Current Limitations

-1. Currently, gem5 does not support all Intel ISA extentions (such as AVX).
-Gem5 is able to disable use of these instructions by libc when it loads programs, however glibc seems to dynamically check which extentions are available at runtime and use those implementations.
+1. Currently, gem5 does not support all Intel ISA extensions (such as AVX).
+Gem5 is able to disable use of these instructions by libc when it loads programs, however glibc seems to dynamically check which extensions are available at runtime and use those implementations.
 This causes a problem for some checkpoints, as they end up attempting to use AVX instructions in gem5, causing a crash since gem5 does not recognize these instructions.

-Our temporary workaround was to run our experiments in a VM, as it is easy to specify which extentions to disable via the `-cpu` flag in QEMU, e.g.
+Our temporary workaround was to run our experiments in a VM, as it is easy to specify which extensions to disable via the `-cpu` flag in QEMU, e.g.

 ```bash
 ... -cpu host,-avx2,-bmi1,-bmi2 ...